Profitable Growth is Everyone’s Business: What Consultants & Managers Get Wrong About Pricing? 📜

 Look for open-minded people who can take feedback.
 They are leaders and managers with reasonable levels of self-awareness.
 They know their capacity for advanced pricing setting roles.
-These people also tend to like working in teams and encourage autonomy and collaboration even at the cost of control.
+These people also tend to like working in teams and encouraging autonomy and collaboration even at the cost of control.

 I also try to screen out the wrong ones early, i.e., people who are self-centred people and incompetent practitioners.
 This does not mean screening out people with the alpha dimension to their personality.
-It involves screening out people who think their alpha, but who are in fact beta, gamma or even delta – but too oblivious to realise.
+It involves screening out people who think their alpha, but who are in fact beta, gamma or even delta.
+But too oblivious to realise.